2022 SWMI Fall Activities Guide: Your Bucket List for Fall Fun

 I’m a big fan of summer.
 Lazy days, trips to the beach and more relaxed schedules are all big wins in my book.

-As the 80 degree days and drought-like weather subside, I can’t help but look forward to Southwest Michigan’s next beautiful season full of fall activities.
+As the 80-degree days and drought-like weather subside, I can’t help but look forward to Southwest Michigan’s next beautiful season full of fall activities and seasonal events.

 With cooler, breezier mornings returning and leaves just starting to show glimpses of their amazing fall shades, I can’t help but get excited.